Assam activist dressed up as Lord Shiva held after street play on price hike, released on bail | Law-Order

 - India

-An activist who had decked up as Lord Shiva for a street play on the rising cost of auto-fuels, was arrested for allegedly hurting religious sentiments and later released Sunday after a storm on the social media on the issue.
+Guwahati/Morigaon, Jul 10 (PTI) An activist who decked up as Lord Shiva for a street play to protest rising fuel cost was arrested for allegedly hurting religious sentiments, but released Sunday after the chief minister's intervention in the wake of a social media storm.

+The activist Birinchi Bora drove into the venue of the street play dramatically in a motorcycle with another actor dressed as Goddess Parvati for their play on Saturday which had several Hindutva outfits up in arms demanding their arrest.

 ''We had arrested him for hurting religious sentiments, showing disrespect towards women, attempting to create disharmony among communities and also under Motor Vehicles Act for not wearing shoes and helmet during the play on the road.